paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-backing.md

 ### On Receiving `CandidateBackingMessage`

-* If the message is a [`CandidateBackingMessage`][CBM]`::RegisterBackingWatcher`, register the watcher and trigger it each time a new candidate is backable.
-Also trigger it once initially if there are any backable candidates at the time of receipt.
+* If the message is a [`CandidateBackingMessage`][CBM]`::GetBackedCandidates`, get all backable candidates from the statement table and send them back.
 * If the message is a [`CandidateBackingMessage`][CBM]`::Second`, sign and dispatch a `Seconded` statement only if we have not seconded any other candidate and have not signed a `Valid` statement for the requested candidate.
 Signing both a `Seconded` and `Valid` message is a double-voting misbehavior with a heavy penalty, and this could occur if another validator has seconded the same candidate and we've received their message before the internal seconding request.
+* If the message is a [`CandidateBackingMessage`][CBM]`::Statement`, count the statement to the quorum.
+If the statement in the message is `Seconded` and it contains a candidate that belongs to our assignment, request the corresponding `PoV` from the `PoVDistribution` and launch validation.
+Issue our own `Valid` or `Invalid` statement as a result.

 > big TODO: "contextual execution"
 >